acsone/click-odoo-contrib/README.rst

     --cache / --no-cache      Use a cache of database templates with the exact same addons installed.
 Disabling this option also disables all other cache-related operations such
                               as max-age or size.
-Note: when the cache is enabled, all attachments created during database
+Note: enabling the cache implies --attachements-in-db.  [default: cache]
-                              initialization are stored in database instead of the default Odoo file store.  [default: cache] --cache-prefix TEXT       Prefix to use when naming cache template databases (max 8 characters).
+    --cache-prefix TEXT       Prefix to use when naming cache template databases (max 8 characters).
 CAUTION: all databases named like {prefix}-____________-% will eventually be